SkylineCommunications/dataminer-docs/connector-help/connector_help/CISCO DCM.md

   - Cisco_DCM_OmniOrbProxy_1_0_0_91.dll (For versions 1.0.0.91 or higher)
   - Cisco_DCM_OmniOrbProxy_1_0_3_65.dll (For versions 1.0.3.65 or higher)

-If a file is missing, run the upgrade package again and verify the DLLs.If the problem persists, contact Skyline in order to obtain the required DLLs.
+If a file is missing, run the upgrade package again and verify the DLLs.
+If the problem persists, contact Skyline in order to obtain the required DLLs.

 **Note**: For further DLL updates, after the DLL file is generated, you need to manually modify the **IPS_Ref_t** class variables from *short* to *ushort*.